danjonpeterson/brain_printer/README.md

 For this to work, you need a high-quality, high-resolution T1-weighted image - sometimes called an MPRAGE

+The docker image itself is pretty large (>8GB) and may take a while to build.
+The processing itself can take more than a full day to run.

 HOW TO USE THIS REPOSITORY